Last Updated on October 26, 2023 by Sorin Petroj

 When should I take a break?

 3. Speed up your footwork

 Table tennis has accelerated so much in the last few years that you can’t play without good footwork.
-It doesn’t matter if you play recreationally or you are a professional.
-Working on the footwork can definitely improve your game by up to 30%.
+It doesn’t matter if you play recreationally or if you are a professional.
+Working on the footwork can improve your game by up to 30%.

 Firstly, try to practice movement at the table without the ball and opponent.
-It’s called “dry training,” which means that you move and improvise points with a racket in hand at the table.
+It’s called “dry training,” which means you move and improvise points with a racket at the table.
 It would be best to do this in batches of 2 minutes each.
 Keep in mind that you are bent at the knees while doing this.